IgniteUI/help-topics/topics/02_Controls/igGrid/09_igGrid_Known_Issues.md

 >
 > Use versions of jQuery UI different from 1.8.0 - 1.8.5.

-### <a id="resizing-virtualization"></a> Resizing not working with virtualization
+### <a id="resizing-virtualization"></a> Resizing not working with fixed virtualization

-The column resizing feature does not work when either virtualization or column virtualization is enabled.
+The column resizing feature does not work when fixed virtualization is enabled.

 > **Workaround**
 >
-> Use the Column Resizing and the Virtualization features separately.
+> Resizing doesn't work with fixed virtualization, but works with continuous virtualization.

 ### <a id="resizing-column-width-firefox"></a> Columns not resizing correctly, when column widths are not set (in Firefox)